UBC-MDS/Capstone_SatCast_Trilemma/README.md

 # Capstone_SatCast_Trilemma

 Forecasting Bitcoin Transaction Fees using Time Series and Machine Learning
-📍UBC Master of Data Science – Capstone Project | In collaboration with Trilemma Capital
+📍[UBC Master of Data Science](https://masterdatascience.ubc.ca/) – Capstone Project | In collaboration with [Trilemma Foundation](https://www.trilemma.foundation/)

+Special thanks to our mentor [Hedayat Zarkoob](https://www.linkedin.com/in/hedayat-zarkoob-6b218b106/) from the UBC MDS program for his invaluable guidance and support throughout this project.

 ## Welcome!